unicode-org/message-format-wg/exploration/bidi-usability.md

 ### Strictness and Abuse

 We want the syntax to be somewhat permissive, particularly when it comes to paired isolates.
-The isolates and strongly-directional marks are invisble except in certain specialized editing environments.
+The isolates and strongly-directional marks are invisible except in certain specialized editing environments.
 While users and tools should be strict about using well-formed isolate sequences, we don't want to have invisible characters or whitespace generate additional syntax errors except where necessary.
 Therefore, it should not be a syntax error if a user, editor, or tool fails to match opening/closing isolates.